Ramadhanpembe/Ramadhanpembe/README.md

 - 👋 Hi, I’m @Ramadhanpembe
-- 👀 I’m interested in java for web applications
+- 👀 I’m interested in data science and Artificial Intelligence
-- 🌱 I’m currently learning spring boot framework
+- 🌱 I’m currently learning MTech of Data Science and Artificial Intelligence
-- 📫 How to reach me +255 692 375 547 whatsapp
+- 📫 How to reach me +255 778 549 127 whatsapp

 <!---
 Ramadhanpembe/Ramadhanpembe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.